 When you hear the word 'fire,' what comes to mind?
 Were you ever afraid of it?
-Mesmerized by it?
+Fascinated by it?
 Comforted by it?
 No matter where or how you have experienced fire, it is essentially the same.
 Fire is a chemical reaction.

 In order for fire to burn, three elements must be present.
 Oxygen, fuel and heat combine to make what is called the “Fire Triangle.”

 Oxygen, fuels, and heat are around us all the time.
 So why don't we see fire more often?
 The answer lies in the details.